Chaos as Carbon Monoxide Leak Sparks Emergency at Gallions Road

 “The incident is ongoing and we are working with our emergency services partners to manage this incident and continue to deliver service in the rest of London.”

-Firefighters Battle Carbon Monoxide Threat
+Firefighters Race to Contain Carbon Monoxide Threat

 “Firefighters are currently at the scene of a suspected carbon monoxide incident at a shop on Gallions Road in Charlton.
 Crews are working alongside multi-agency partners to resolve the incident safely.”

 Marks & Spencer have yet to comment on the unfolding situation.
+Stay tuned for updates.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.